A piece of Anna's pase finally catches up to her. So, she decides to get revenge against him in a cold and cruel way.

 Chapter Nineteen: Karma Police:

-Halloween 1999.
-Sixteen-year-old Kimoto Kaoru waited outside.
-He was all dressed in black.
-That was a cold night back then.
-Kaoru trembled all over.
+Sixteen-year-old Kimoto Kaoru waited outside dressed in black.
+That was a cold night with a strong chance of rain back then.
 He’d rather be in bed right about now.
-But no!
 His dad said that they had to be out tonight.
 Why?
-His grandmother, Haruka, ordered her oldest son, his father out on a sacrifice tonight.
-His father was more than happy to do so.
-He always wanted to do this one.
-But, he needed some help.
-Enter the rest of the immediate family.
+His grandmother, Haruka, ordered her oldest son, his father, out on a hit tonight.
+His father was more than happy to do so, but he needed some help.
 So it was the dad, his two younger brothers, Kaoru, and his cousin.
-Nice little family outing.
-Kaoru didn’t think so.

-He felt someone nudge him in the back.
-Kaoru slowly looked up.
-His dad had on a Kabuki mask of a priest.
+Kaoru felt someone nudge him in the back.
+He slowly looked up to see his dad wearing a Kabuki mask of a priest.

 “What’s on your mind?” he asked.
 Kaoru shook his head.

-“Nothing,” he lied.
-“Nothing at all.”
-His father didn’t buy it.
-He slapped the boy in the face.
+“Nothing,” he lied, “Nothing at all.”
+His father slapped the boy in the face.
 Kaoru winced in pain, but said nothing.
 He learned the hard way that crying makes things worse.
 His father learned that from his grandmother.
 The boy bit his lip hard to fight back tears.
 His father glared at him through his mask.

-“You can’t get cold feet on this mission!” he barked.
-“We have to do this!
+“You can’t get cold feet on this mission!” he barked, “We have to do this!
 It is the only way that I… er… we can get mom to finally appreciate me after so long!”
 Kaoru looked at him coldly.
-He rolled his eyes at him.
-Figures!
 His dad wanted his mother’s approval after all of these years.
 Nothing he did was ever good enough for her.
-Yet, her son refused to quit.
 He kept trying to impress Haruka with more killings and blood sacrifices.
 Kaoru didn’t understand his father.
 Part of the problem was that the father never bonded with the son.
 A relationship between them never existed.
 Except for the fights and occasional beatings, the boys hardly interacted with each other.
-Kaoru said nothing to his dad and always tried to avoid him whenever possible.
-But sometimes like tonight, that didn’t turn out that way.
+Kaoru said nothing to his dad and always tried to avoid him whenever possible, but sometimes like tonight, that didn’t turn out that way.
 Kaoru looked at his father begrudgingly.

-“Fine,” he mumbled.
-“I’ll do it!”
-His father said nothing.
-He turned to the other boys.
+“Fine,” he mumbled, “I’ll do it!”
+His father turned to the other boys.

 “Ready?” he asked.

-“Okay,” the oldest said.
-“Let’s go!”
-The men headed towards the manor.
-Kaoru sighed in discontent.
+“Okay,” the oldest said, “Let’s go!”
+The men headed towards the manor when the road was clear.
+Kaoru sighed discontent.

 “How?” he asked.

-“Okay…” he said.
-The boy walked up to the Kimoto Manor door.
-He rang the bell.
+“Okay…” Kaoru replied uneasily.
+The boy walked up to the Kimoto Manor door and rang the bell.
 Anna opened the door a crack.